Our Florida Travel Guide

-Florida’s famous tourist scene is filled with beach resorts, outdoor activities, and amusement parks.
+Florida’s famous tourist scene is filled with beach resorts, outdoor activities, amusement parks, and other major attractions.
 Freezing weather lasts for a short duration which is why it has become a popular retreat during winter for older people.
 They are not the only migration, many birds make a stop in the Sunshine State as well.
 However, Florida is perhaps one of the few places where you will find alligators and crocodiles in the same area, so be on the lookout!
 We loved living here and especially enjoy visiting.
 Continue to read our Florida travel guide below to learn more.

 First, a little history…

 According to archeologists, Seminole, Creek, and Apalachee ancestors arrived in Florida almost 14,000 years ago.
 Spain colonized Florida from the 16th to 19th century.
 It was also briefly colonized by Great Britain during the 18th century for two decades.
 In 1821, Florida became a territory of the United States, and in 1845, it was finally admitted as the 27th U.S. state.
 Florida was also the primary location of the Seminole Wars in the 19th century, one of the most extensive Indian Wars in the history of America.

 Travel Guides for this State

 National Parks in Florida

 Florida is our home state, and we are so proud of these parks.
 We love the Florida vibe at each one!